Platelet factor 4: Function

 Platelet factor-4 is a 70-amino acid protein that is released from the alpha-granules of activated platelets and binds with high affinity to heparin.
 Its major physiologic role appears to be neutralization of heparin-like molecules on the endothelial surface of blood vessels, thereby inhibiting local antithrombin activity and promoting coagulation.
 As a strong chemoattractant for neutrophils and fibroblasts, PF4 probably has a role in inflammation and wound repair.

 PF4 is chemotactic for neutrophils, fibroblasts and monocytes, and interacts with a splice variant of the chemokine receptor CXCR3, known as CXCR3-B.

 Clinical significance

+Antibodies

+There are a set of prothrombotic conditions caused by monoclonal antibodies against Platelet factor 4 (anti-PF4) that presents with recurrent thrombosis and persistent thrombocytopenia.
+At least one author has called these Monoclonal gammopathy of thrombotic significance.

 The heparin:PF4 complex is the antigen in heparin-induced thrombocytopenia (HIT), an idiosyncratic autoimmune reaction to the administration of the anticoagulant heparin.
 PF4 autoantibodies have also been found in patients with thrombosis and features resembling HIT but no prior administration of heparin.

 Antibodies against PF4 have been implicated in cases of thrombosis and thrombocytopenia subsequent to vaccination with the Oxford–AstraZeneca or the Janssen COVID-19 vaccine.
 This phenomenon has been termed vaccine-induced immune thrombotic thrombocytopenia (VITT).

+Expression changes

-Changes in the expression of PF4 have also been associated with symptoms of long COVID.
+Changes in the expression of PF4 have been associated with symptoms of long COVID.

 It is increased in patients with systemic sclerosis that also have interstitial lung disease.